woman staring at red light therapy panel from a distance away

 Outside this range, results become less predictable:

-- Above approximately 100 mW/cm² for sustained periods, the therapy begins to shift toward a thermal effect, and the biphasic dose response can cause cellular inhibition rather than stimulation.
-This does not cause permanent damage, but it can negate the session's benefits.
+• Above approximately 100 mW/cm² for sustained periods at skin level, the therapy begins to shift toward a thermal effect, and the biphasic dose response can cause cellular inhibition rather than stimulation.

 General Distance Guidelines for Panel Devices

 At this range, most medium to high-irradiance panels deliver light intensity in the upper therapeutic window, appropriate for muscle recovery, joint pain, deep tissue inflammation, and bone health applications.
-This is the closer end of the standard range and delivers the highest dose per unit time.
 Session durations should be shorter at this distance, typically 5 to 15 minutes per area, to avoid exceeding the optimal dose.

 This is the most commonly recommended range across the industry and matches the distances used in the majority of clinical photobiomodulation studies.
-At 15 to 30 cm from a well-specified panel, most users will be within the therapeutic irradiance window for general wellness, recovery, and skin health applications.
-This range also allows better light uniformity across the treatment area compared to very close positioning, which can produce hotspots.
+At 15 to 30cm from a well-specified panel, most users will be within the therapeutic irradiance window for general wellness, recovery, and skin health applications.
+This range also allows better light uniformity across the treatment area compared to very close positioning.

-At greater distances, irradiance drops significantly, which is actually appropriate for some applications.
+At greater distances, irradiance drops significantly, which is appropriate for some applications.
 Surface skin conditions, facial rejuvenation, and use on sensitive or recently treated skin can benefit from the lower intensity at this range.
 Longer session times are required to deliver an equivalent dose, typically 15 to 30 minutes.
-This range is also more practical for full-body panel use where covering a large surface area in one session is the goal.

 Adjusting Distance Based on Treatment Goal

 Target depth is minimal, within the epidermis and upper dermis.
-Skin absorbs light efficiently and does not require high irradiance.
-Positioning at 20 to 40 cm is appropriate for most panel devices.
+Positioning at 20 to 40cm is appropriate for most panel devices.
 The lower intensity at this distance delivers the right dose for skin without risking overexposure.
 For dedicated facial applications, a well-fitting facial mask eliminates distance concerns by managing output at the device level.

-For active wound healing and post-surgical recovery, the device should be positioned 10 to 20 cm from the area, never in direct contact with open wounds or fresh sutures.
+The device should be positioned 10 to 20cm from the area, never in direct contact with open wounds or fresh sutures.
 As healing progresses, positioning can be adjusted closer for enhanced collagen stimulation and scar remodelling.

-The deepest application category.
-Bone tissue for the spine, hips, and femur can sit 5 to 10 cm beneath the skin surface through muscle and other tissue.
+Bone tissue for the spine, hips, and femur can sit 5 to 10cm beneath the skin surface through muscle and other tissue.
 For these applications, maximum irradiance at the closest safe distance using extended near-infrared wavelengths (1060nm and above) or laser technology provides the most effective delivery.
-Standard LED panels at typical distances will have limited effect on deep axial bone structures.

 What Happens If You Are Too Close or Too Far?

 At very close distances with high-irradiance panels, you can exceed the therapeutic window and enter the biphasic dose response range, where excessive light energy begins to inhibit rather than stimulate cellular activity.
 You may also experience skin warmth or redness from the heat generated at high irradiance.
-This does not cause permanent tissue damage the way UV overexposure does, but it does negate the session's benefits and signals you need to move back.
 As a practical guide, if you feel notable warmth or heat on your skin during a session, increase the distance.

 At excessive distances, irradiance drops below the threshold required to trigger meaningful cellular response.
 You are receiving light exposure, but not at a level sufficient to stimulate mitochondrial activity, reduce inflammation, or drive tissue repair.
-This is the more common error for people using high-irradiance panels, who often position themselves too far away based on outdated 6-inch rules that were calibrated for lower-powered devices.
-If your device delivers 175 mW/cm² at 15 cm, using it at 60 cm may drop irradiance to a level that provides minimal therapeutic benefit despite the long session.
+If your device delivers 175 mW/cm² at 15cm, using it at 60cm may drop irradiance to a level that provides minimal therapeutic benefit despite the long session.

 How Device Type Changes the Distance Equation

 Standard panel devices require deliberate distance management.
 Always refer to the manufacturer's irradiance specification at a stated distance and use that as your reference point.
-For StreamShop's SS300 Pro TGA red light panel, the rated irradiance is at least 175 mW/cm² at 15 cm.
-This means 15 cm is the appropriate starting point for deep tissue applications.
-For skin health applications, moving to 30 to 40 cm will reduce irradiance to a more appropriate level for surface tissue without requiring a different device.
+StreamShop's SS300 Pro class IIa medical grade panel is rated at least 175.1 mW/cm² at 15cm, making 15cm the appropriate starting point for deep tissue applications.
+For skin health applications, moving to 30 to 40cm will reduce irradiance to a more appropriate level for surface tissue without requiring a different device.

 Wearable devices like StreamShop's portable red light therapy pad with near-infrared are designed for direct skin contact or very close positioning.
 Distance is not a variable the user needs to manage, as the device geometry handles irradiance delivery.
-This eliminates the most common source of error in at-home red light therapy use and makes wearable pads particularly practical for targeted applications on joints, the lower back, and the abdomen.
+This eliminates the most common source of error in at-home red light therapy use.

 Full-body laser bed devices such as StreamShop's red light therapy laser bed using 1064nm VCSEL laser technology operate as contact or near-contact devices with fixed geometry.
 Distance management is not required from the user.
-The delivery system is calibrated to deliver appropriate irradiance at the design distance, which is the primary advantage of purpose-built full-body systems over panel-based approaches for whole-body applications.
+The delivery system is calibrated to deliver appropriate irradiance at the design distance.

-Facial masks like StreamShop's TGA-approved laser mask sit directly on the face at a fixed, controlled distance.
+Facial masks like StreamShop's class IIa medical grade laser mask sit directly on the face at a fixed, controlled distance.
 The device manages irradiance delivery through its design.
 Users do not need to calculate or manage distance.
-The 1064nm VCSEL laser technology in this device is calibrated for the face-to-mask distance at which it operates, providing clinical-grade delivery without any positioning considerations from the user.
+The 1064nm VCSEL laser technology in this device is calibrated for the face-to-mask distance at which it operates.

 Practical Tips for Getting Distance Right